pik-copan/pyunicorn/README.rst

 Dependencies
 ------------
-``pyunicorn`` is implemented in Python 3.
-The software is written and tested on Linux and MacOSX, but it is also in active use on Windows. ``pyunicorn`` relies on the following open source or freely available packages, which need to be installed on your machine.
+``pyunicorn`` is implemented in `Python 3 <https://docs.python.org/3/>`_ and `Cython 3 <https://cython.org/>`_.
+The software is written and tested on Linux and macOS, but it is also in active use on Windows. ``pyunicorn`` relies on the following open source or freely available packages, which need to be installed on your machine.
 For exact dependency information, see ``setup.cfg``.

 Required at runtime:
   - `Numpy <http://www.numpy.org/>`_